What is a dry-aged turkey?

 Why do your turkeys cost what they do?

 The cost of our turkeys reflect the costs of production.
 Our turkeys are grown to full maturity, which means they are at least twice and in some cases three times the age of industrially farmed birds.
 Also in order to dry-age or hang our birds, we need to dry-pluck them.
 This is much more labour intensive than commercial wet-plucking.
-But wet-plucking introduces and spreads bacteria, which would cause the birds to spoil when they are hung.
+We cannot wet-pluck, because the process introduces and spreads bacteria, which would cause the birds to spoil when they are hung.

 The reason we rear and process the birds in such a laborious way is because the difference in flavour is worth it.
-Plus a fully mature turkey packs in 30% more meat than the same weight of an industrially farmed bird, so you get more meat for the same weight of bird.
-Moreover, fully matured turkeys have the chance to build up collagen in their bone structure.
-This not only gives the birds more flavour, but also means any stock made from leftovers will have proper jelly, bone broth goodness.
+But it isn't all take and no give.
+A fully mature turkey packs in 30% more meat than the same weight of an industrially farmed birds slaughtered at weight rather than maturity.
+So you get more meat for the same weight of bird.
+Moreover fully matured turkeys have the chance to build up collagen in their bone structure and lay down some fat.
+This not only gives the birds more flavour, but makes them easier to cook (no basting required) and means stock made from leftovers will have proper jelly, bone broth goodness.

 How do I cook a dry-aged bronze turkey?